ONSdigital/dp-publish-enrich-search/README.md

  Thus the current implementation can concentrate on the implementation (and testing) of the services:

  * _DocumentLoaderService_<br/>
-    Loads the page data from the file location whether local, S3 or http
+    Loads the page page from the file location whether local, S3 or http
  * _EnrichmentService_<br/>
     Loads the download content and decodes the documents, attaching the ascii text to the index-able document
  * _UpsertService_<br/>